soyart/gfc/README.md

 ## Testing gfc

-A Bash script `test.sh` and `test-gfc-og.sh` is shipped with gfc and can be use to test a combination of commands.
+In addition to unit tests, Bash scripts `test.sh` and `test-gfc-og.sh` are shipped with gfc and can be use to test a combination of commands.

 ## Known issues for gfc-og